 Fabiola Bawden, Community Organizer, Civil Rights

 Fabiola Bawden is a proud mother of three children, Santiago, Sebastian, and Triana.
-She arrived in this country 10 years ago seeking a better life, and is the eldest of three children.
+She arrived in this country over 10 years ago seeking a better life, and is the eldest of three children.
 She was born in Torreon, Coahuila, and raised in Ciudad Juarez.
 She started as a member of El CENTRO in 2013 when her brother was placed in deportation proceedings.
 She never realized that organizations like El CENTRO existed, “When my brother was deported, I felt like I had lost my family, but when I arrived at El CENTRO, I gained a community.”
 Since that time, she decided to dedicate herself to the fight for immigrants’ rights and social justice.

 Claudia Garcia, Community Organizer, Workers’ Justice

 Claudia Garcia is from Chihuahua, Mexico and is the eldest of 8 children.
-She immigrated to this country 19 years ago and currently is the proud mother of three children and two grandchildren.
+She immigrated to this country over 19 years ago and currently is the proud mother of three children and two grandchildren.
 Her goal is to teach her children and grandchildren that they can achieve whatever they set our mind to, no matter where they from.
 SI SE PUEDE!
 In 2012 Claudia become a volunteer and leader at different community organizations dedicated to working in the Latino immigrant community.
 She currently works as a domestic worker— cleaning houses— and as one of El CENTRO’s workers’ justice organizers.